timm/tested/README.md

-> Definition: "Stakeholders"  are individuals or organizations having a right, share, claim, or interest in a system or in its possession of characteristics that meet their needs and expectations [(ISO/IEC/IEEE 2015)](https://www.iso.org/standard/63711.html).

-TESTED assumes that the best way to test "it" is to watch someone else (specifically, stakeholder]) try to break "it".
+TESTED assumes that the best way to test "it" is to watch someone else (specifically, stakeholders [^stake]) try to break "it".
 TESTED is all exploring more and fixing more via fewer samples to the system.

+[^stake]: Definition: "Stakeholders"  are individuals or organizations having a right, share, claim, or interest in a system or in its possession of characteristics that meet their needs and expectations [(ISO/IEC/IEEE 2015)](https://www.iso.org/standard/63711.html).

 # Why TESTED?